Get Involved

 With a history of powerful historical reenactments, we look forward to your support for our upcoming events!

-Hidden Gold: Buffalo Soldier & Black Cowboy living History Day
+Hidden Gold: Buffalo Soldier & Black Cowboy Living History Day

 This project is an exciting, free-to-the-public event honoring the brave men and women who shaped the history of the Old West through their contributions to community life and social justice.
 We are partnering with the Fresno Unified School District and California State Parks to host an educational day and reenactment.